Scarabaeus1031/NEXAH/RESEARCH/theory_to_field_mapping.md

 ## 🔬 Scientific Role

-This document provides the **missing bridge between abstract structure and empirical behavior**.
+This document provides a **hypothesis-level bridge between abstract structure and empirical behavior**.

-It addresses a central question:
+It addresses the central question:

-> How do minimal structural operators (Γ, Δ, Ω)
+> How can minimal structural operators (Γ, Δ, Ω)
-> explain the geometric and dynamical phenomena observed in real systems?
+> be mapped to geometric and dynamical phenomena observed in real systems?

 It connects: